House of Vasa: Russian homage in 1611

-Władysław IV Vasa – Tsar of Russia
+Władysław IV Vasa as tsar

-With the intensification of the Polish intervention in Muscovy, in 1609, the royal family moved to their residence in Vilnius, capital of the Grand Duchy of Lithuania.
+With the intensification of the Polish-Lithuanian intervention in Russia, in 1609, the royal family moved to their residence in Vilnius, capital of the Grand Duchy of Lithuania.
 There he witnessed the fire of Vilnius, an event which even required the royal family to evacuate their residence in the Vilnius Castle.
-Later that year, Władysław, aged 15, was elected Tsar by Muscovy's aristocracy council of Seven boyars, who overthrew tsar Vasily Shuysky during the Polish-Muscovite War and Muscovy's Time of Troubles.
-His election was ruined by his father, Sigismund, who aimed to convert Muscovy's population from Orthodox religion to Catholicism.
+Later that year, Władysław, aged 15, was elected as tsar by the aristocratic council known as the Seven Boyars, who overthrew Tsar Vasili Shuisky during the Polish–Russian War and the Time of Troubles.
+His election was ruined by his father, Sigismund, who aimed to convert Muscovy's population from Orthodox Chrisity to Catholicism.
 Sigismund refused to agree to the boyar's request to send prince Władysław to Moscow and his conversion to Orthodoxy.
 Instead, Sigismund proposed that he should reign as a regent in Muscovy instead.[9]
 This unrealistic proposal led to a resumption of hostilities.
 Briefly, beginning in 1610, Władysław struck Muscovite silver and gold coins (Kopek) in the Russian mints in Moscow and Novgorod with his titulary Tsar and Grand Prince Vladislav Zigimontovych of all Russia.

 Władysław tried to regain the tsar's throne himself, organizing a campaign in 1616.
 Despite some military victories, he was unable to capture Moscow.
 The Commonwealth gained some disputed territories in the Truce of Deulino, but Władysław was never able to reign in Russia; the throne during this time was instead held by tsar Michael Romanov.
 He held on to the title, without any real power, until 1634.
-Likely, the failure of this campaign showed Władysław the limits of royal power in Poland, as major factors for the failure included significant autonomy of the military commanders, which did not see Władysław as their superior, and lack of funds for the army, as the Polish parliament (sejm) refused to subsidize the war.
+Likely, the failure of this campaign showed Władysław the limits of royal power in Poland-Lithuania, as major factors for the failure included significant autonomy of the military commanders, which did not see Władysław as their superior, and lack of funds for the army, as the Sejm of the Polish–Lithuanian Commonwealth refused to subsidize the war.